 Acute vs. Chronic Pain

 Pain in the lower back can broadly be of two types – acute and chronic.
 Acute pain generally stems from an injury or particular even and lasts for less than 6 months.
+This kind of pain can arise from accidents and concussions.
+You can visit fasigbrooks.com to know more about the legal matters that revolve around such kind of ailments.
 This pain tends to recede and go away as the underlying cause is treated.
 However, prolonged acute pain which lasts more than 6 months is known as chronic pain.
 This kind of pain can last for several years and strikes someone at any time.
 Stiffness, tension, cramps and shooting or stabbing pains are common sensations experienced by people with chronic back pain.

 In addition to severe physical limitations, such as restriction in movement, bed rest, inactivity etc., this condition can also affect someone emotionally.
 People with chronic pain often experience bouts of anxiety, irritability, mood swings and social withdrawal.
 In addition, research studies are finding a growing relation between depression and chronic back pain.